 Columbia University's Academic Commons

 The premise of Open Access is that faculty, upon creating their scholarly work, license their rights to Columbia University on a non-exclusive basis so that it can be shared in an institutional repository.
 The idea is that by providing an immediate implied license upon creation, the faculty member retains the right to share scholarly work no matter what terms and conditions may be imposed at a later date.
 In order to facilitate distinctions in circumstances, Columbia University’s policies also provide for the ability of the faculty member to opt out.

-Columbia University’s dedicated institutional repository is called Academic Commons and it is managed by Center for Digital Research and Scholarship at Columbia University Libraries.
+Columbia University’s dedicated institutional repository is called Academic Commons and it is managed by the Digital Scholarship unit of Columbia University Libraries.
 Faculty are encouraged to take advantage of the enormous benefits of contributing to Academic Commons.